A lot or a little?

 Families can talk about violence in video games.
 Fortnite: Battle Royale focuses on eliminating players to be the last one standing, but does the violence have less impact because there's no blood or gore?

-What are some positive ways to foster sportsmanship and teamwork in games?
+What are some positive ways to foster sporting conduct and teamwork in games?
 What are some ways to deal with toxic players in an online environment?
 Does Fortnite: Battle Royale's focus on combat limit the focus on teamwork within the game?

 - Platforms: Mac, Nintendo Switch, PlayStation 4, Windows, Xbox One